Five Ways To Use Music As Medicine

 The result was found in a meta-study of over 400 different experiments, and it’s unclear what the exact mechanism is.
 But I’m not that concerned with why, at this point—I’m simply excited by the prospect of a clean, easy, and largely free way to boost anyone’s immune system.

-Music As Therapy
+How Music Therapy Help?

 Finally, on the leading edge of research, the actual vibrations that carry music through the air may have beneficial side effects as well.